muldjord/skyscraper/docs/SCRAPINGMODULES.md

 * Platform support: *Exclusively ZX Spectrum games*
 * Media support: *`cover`, `screenshot`*
 * Example use: `Skyscraper -p zxspectrum -s worldofspectrum`

+If you're looking specifically for ZX Spectrum data, this is the module to use.
+World of Spectrum is probably the most complete ZX Spectrum resource and information database in existence.
+I strongly recommend visiting the site if you have any interest in these little machines.
+It's a cornucopia of information on the platform.

 #### EmulationStation game list
 * Shortname: *`esgamelist`*